-Cherished readers, The Lady’s circle of friends is known for chatting about a variety of subjects.
-Today as they gathered for tea indoors in the conservatory (a pox on all the rain!) a lively discussion ensued on using the words Dinner and Supper.
+My circle of friends is known for chatting about a variety of subjects and at tea recently, a lively discussion ensued on using the words Dinner and Supper.
 They asked me my thoughts on the matter (bless them!)

-The Lady believes that the heaviest meal of the day is properly called Dinner, whether this large meal takes place at the noon hour or in the evening.
+I believe that the heaviest meal of the day is properly called Dinner, whether this large meal takes place at the noon hour or in the evening.
 There are locales whose inhabitants use these words interchangeably to describe the evening meal.
 The word dinner on its own does not indicate the time of day of the meal, only that it is the largest meal of the day.
-In truth, The Lady has not heard the word Supper being used very often lately.
+In truth, I have not heard the word Supper being used very often lately.

 The Lady Hooper-Brackett